itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 - a) Incentivizes all sets of protocol participants to perform their given role (i.e. supply side revenue), while minimizing costs to users
 - b) Incentivizes all sets of protocol participants to own a single capital instrument as unified upside incentive
 - c) Redistributes ownership of future cash flows to participants in order of importance
-- d) Maximizes retained cash flow - either paid out to or claimable by the capital instrument - after accomplishing a, b, and c
+- d) Maximizes effectiveness of retained cash flow allocation (possibly paid out to or claimable by the capital instrument) after accomplishing a, b, and c

 As can be seen above in the Eth2 diagram, most protocols have not yet solved sustainable developer funding -- a clearly crucial set of supply-side participants - but iterations on each of the last two points might serve as solutions.